slavniyteo/upgraded-octo-funicular/README.md

-not accept this License.
+modify any covered work.
+These actions infringe copyright if you do not accept this License.
 Therefore, by modifying or propagating a covered work, you indicate your acceptance of this License to do so.